PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 When the merchant wants to add more quantities of the same product, there are 2 options :
 - Edit the product quantity to add some items
 - Add a new product with the same reference as the one already in the order In this second scenario, a new product line will be created, resulting in 2 different lines for the same product.
+And when the same product is added on an order, it is set at the price of the first product added.

-3. Remove products from the order
+3. **Remove products from the order**

 Deleting one or several products is very easy : a remove icon is available to remove one or several quantities of a paid product.
 Current bug : if I delete the paid product, it will also delete the gifted product (the voucher is still displayed).
 The deletion should only delete the paid product.